slact/prailude/README.md

       Enables realtime tracking of data.
     * GUI Wallet
       Write an Electron app (sorry, i know it's a bloat, but I don't have time to learn Qt) or use Canoe.
+  **BONUS** Named Accounts
+    Unique, decentralized, distributed account naming system, built by thoroughly reusing the Nano protocol with a slightly different DAG validation scheme.
+I've already worked out most of the details, and this is readily possible.
+In order for this system to go live, however, most representatives would need to run a supporting rep node.